theopn/dotfiles/README.md

 - **Fish**: Main interactive shell
     - Cool handmade prompt
     - multicd: `..` to `cd ..`, `...` to `cd../..`, ...
-    - CD favorites/bookmark: `cdf_add` to add current directory to the list, `cdf` to use FZF to search the directoy and CD into it, and `cdf_edit` to edit the list with `$EDITOR`
+    - CD favorites/bookmark: `cdf_add` to add current directory to the list, `cdf` to use FZF to search the directory and CD into it, and `cdf_edit` to edit the list with `$EDITOR`

 ### Terminal emulators and multiplexers

 - **Wezterm**: My favorite terminal emulator.
 Watch my YouTube video [Configure Wezterm terminal emulator in Lua with me [ASMR Coding]](https://youtu.be/I3ipo8NxsjY) :)
-    - Many keybindings in the video now has been changed to match the Tmux keybindings, but the overall functionality remains the same
+    - Many keybindings in the video now been changed to match the Tmux keybindings, but the overall functionality remains the same
     - `LDR` = `C-a`
     - `LDR [`: enters the copy mode
     - `LDR :`: opens the command palette